SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/README.md

-# Configuring authorization and authentication using the Authorization Management service and the Identity Authentication service
+# Configure Authorization and Authentication Using the Authorization Management Service and the Identity Authentication Service

 1. [Introduction](./1-getting-started-with-ams.md)
 2. [Prerequisites](./prerequisites.md)